Azure/GPT-RAG/docs/CUSTOMIZATIONS.md

 ## Selecting Your Components

-To install specific GPT-RAG components, you can adjust the installation process by setting one or more of the following variables to false, based on the components you prefer not to install:
+To install just some specific GPT-RAG components, you can adjust the installation process by setting one or more of the following variables to false, based on the components you prefer not to install:

 - DEPLOY_DATA_INGESTION
 - DEPLOY_FRONTEND